Approximate monthly take-home for a single filer with no dependents:

 $150,000/yr → ~$8,400/mo (effective rate ~33%)

+Here's where it stings.
 That $10K raise from $50K to $60K?
-It only adds about $550/month to your paycheck.
-That's the power of progressive taxation.
+It only adds about $550 a month to your paycheck.
+You bargained for ten grand and walked away with a little over five hundred a month.
+That's progressive taxation doing its thing.

 Korea vs. U.S. vs. Japan — Tax Comparison